IT Upgrade Checklist (Kansas City) | Docks, Chargers & Accessories

 • The pile becomes a separate project

-If it sits, it turns into a project.
+Goal: if it sits, it turns into a project — decide now

 Some items require different handling due to regulations or disposal requirements.